aosabook/500lines/dagoba/chapter.md

 ///   - weak map for bonus data
 ///   - immutable lib, query over time

-/// If we want to treat the data we receive as immutable we have a couple choices: JSON/clone or hand out references to graph data but clone on change (update-on-write).
-The later requires we trust our users not to mess with our data, or maybe we can "Freeze" it to keep them from changing it.
+/// If we want to treat the data we receive as immutable we have a couple of choices: JSON/clone or hand out references to graph data but clone on change (update-on-write).
+The latter requires we trust our users not to mess with our data, or maybe we can "Freeze" it to keep them from changing it.
 In ES6 we can use Proxy Objects for this [maybe].
-/// Even doing this doesn't free us from other concurrency concerns, though: if multiple write come in from different places, what happens?
+/// Even doing this doesn't free us from other concurrency concerns, though: if multiple write[s?] come in from different places, what happens?
 Last write wins?
-Or do we require a reference to the previous object (Clojure's atoms), otherwise fail / retry (retry case could be like STM).
+Or do we require a reference to the previous object (Clojure's atoms), otherwise fail / retry (retry case could be like STM)?
 Do we lock nodes that are undergoing a transaction?
 What is a transaction in this context anyway? [do once/queue/later help here?]
 ```

 Generational queries -- add a 'gen' param to everything, and only query things with a gen lower than the query's gen. [what about updates and deletes?]